-For each Kansas standard on the chart below, identify the assessment(s) in Section II that address each standard.
-One assessment may apply to multiple Kansas standards.
-In Section IV you will describe these assessments in greater detail and summarize and analyze candidate results to document that a majority of your candidates are meeting Kansas standards.
-To save space, the knowledge and performance indicators of the Kansas standards are not identified here, but are available on the website - www.ksde.org.
-The full set of standards provides more specific information about what should be assessed.
-Please include information on assessments used for PreK if this is an all-level program.
+For each Kansas licensure standard on the chart below,

+- Identify/name the assessment(s) in the assessment column header (multicolored top row). - In each standard row, identify the assessment &/or assessment component that is used to address that standard or part of the standard. - One assessment may apply to multiple Kansas licensure standards. - In Section IV you will describe these assessments in greater detail and summarize and analyze candidate results to document that a majority of your candidates are meeting Kansas standards. - To save space, the knowledge and performance indicators of the Kansas licensure standards are not identified here, but are available on the website www.ksde.org.